kloki/bigbrainwordle/README.md

 # BigBrainWordle

-The assistens that help you cheat with wordle.
-Uses an entropy approach to find determine the next word
+The assistant that help you cheat with wordle.
+Uses an entropy approach to determine the next word.

 ## Install